 The Edward Byrne Memorial Justice Assistance Grant (JAG) Program is the primary provider of federal criminal justice funding to states and units of local government.
-BJA will award JAG Program funds to eligible states under this FY 2019 JAG Program State Solicitation.
-(BJA will issue a separate solicitation for applications from units of local government.)
+BJA will award JAG Program funds to eligible units of local government under this FY 2019 JAG Program Local Solicitation.
+(A separate solicitation will be issued for applications to BJA directly from states.)

-Statutory Authority: The JAG Program is authorized by Title I of the Omnibus Crime Control and Safe Streets Act of 1968 (Public Law No. 90-351) (generally codified at 34 U.S.C.
+Statutory Authority: The JAG Program is authorized by Title I of the Omnibus Crime Control and Safe Streets Act of 1968 (Public Law No. 90-351 (generally codified at 34 U.S.C.
 10151-10726), including subpart 1 of part E (codified at 34 U.S.C.
 10151 - 10158); see also 28 U.S.C.
 530C(a).